Krispy Kreme: International operations

-The first Krispy Kreme store to open outside North America was in Penrith, New South Wales, Australia, part of metropolitan Sydney.
+The first Krispy Kreme store to open outside North America was in Penrith, part of metropolitan Sydney in Australia.
 The second Krispy Kreme store that was opened internationally was in the United Kingdom and was in Harrods department store London.
 It closed in June 2011.
-As of 2018 there are over 100 stand alone Krispy Kreme stores in the UK, and a presence in 500 Tesco stores.
-Besides the stores that Krispy Kreme operate in the United States and Canada, there are also locations in Egypt, United Kingdom, Australia, New Zealand, South Africa, Lebanon, Turkey, India, Dominican Republic, Iceland, Ireland, Kuwait, Mexico, Panama, Russia, Taiwan, South Korea, Malaysia, Thailand, Indonesia, Philippines, Japan, Singapore, Cambodia, United Arab Emirates, Qatar, Saudi Arabia, Bahrain, Hong Kong, Nigeria, Colombia and Ethiopia.
+As of 2018, there are over 100 stand alone Krispy Kreme stores in the UK, and a presence in 500 Tesco stores.
+Besides the stores that Krispy Kreme operate in the United States and Canada, there are also locations in Egypt, France, the United Kingdom, Australia, New Zealand, South Africa, Spain, Lebanon, Turkey, India, the Dominican Republic, Iceland, Ireland, Kuwait, Guatemala, Mexico, Costa Rica, Panama, Russia, Taiwan, South Korea, Malaysia, Thailand, Brazil, Indonesia, the Philippines, Japan, Singapore, Cambodia, Jordan, the United Arab Emirates, Qatar, Saudi Arabia, Bahrain, Hong Kong, Nigeria, Ethiopia, Jamaica and Chile.

-In August 2011, Krispy Kreme's Japan operation planned to increase the number of stores from 21 to 94, and its Mexico operation announced the number of stores would increase from 58 to 128 in five years.
+In August 2011, Krispy Kreme's Japanese operation planned to increase the number of stores from 21 to 94, and its Mexican operation announced the number of stores would increase from 58 to 128 in five years.
 In the United Kingdom, Krispy Kreme continues its expansion and had plans and funding in place to open further stores in 2012.
 In South Korea, their first store opened on December 16, 2004, and celebrated their 100th store opening exactly ten years later, on December 16, 2014.
-As of September 2016, they hold the most stores in the Asia-Pacific region with 129 stores.
+As of September 2016, they held the most stores in the Asia-Pacific region with 129 stores.
 Krispy Kreme opened its first store in India on January 19, 2013, in Bangalore, Karnataka.
 The stores are operated by Citymax Hotels India under a franchise arrangement.
-On July 23, 2014, Krispy Kreme has launched its first shop in Chennai, India at Express Avenue mall.On September 25, 2013, Krispy Kreme announced the opening of 25 stores, all within 5 years, in Colombia.
+On July 23, 2014, Krispy Kreme launched its first shop in Chennai, India, at Express Avenue mall.On September 25, 2013, Krispy Kreme announced the opening of 25 stores, all within 5 years, in Colombia.
 This marks the first South American country for the company.
 In October 2014, Krispy Kreme opened another store at Colombia in Bogotá and Chía, Cundinamarca.
 On December 12, 2013, Krispy Kreme opened its first store in Taipei, Taiwan.